jmahler/jmahler.github.io/_posts/2014-01-17-missing_number.md

 # Question

+You are given two arrays representing two sets of numbers.
+The numbers are in any order, may have duplicates, and are not necessarily consecutive.

-You are given two arrays which should be equal but one is missing a number.
+The two arrays should have the same set of numbers but one numbers is missing.

 Write a C program to find the missing number.